-Across all key stages, pupils will be supported with developing the following skills develop the following skills and attributes:
+Across all key stages, pupils will develop the following skills and attributes:

-- Communication skills - Forming positive relationships including self-respect as well as respect and empathy for others - Recognising and assessing potential risks - Assertiveness and managing conflict and difficult emotions.
+- Communication skills - Forming positive relationships including self-respect as well as respect and empathy for others

+- Recognising and assessing potential risks - Assertiveness and managing conflict and difficult emotions.

 Skills and knowledge will be taught in a sensitive and age-appropriate way.
-Teaching methods are a combination of sharing information, and facilitating discussions and exploring issues and values.
+Teaching methods are a combination of sharing information, facilitating discussions and exploring issues and values.
 Lessons will be delivered by teaching and support staff within school, and external professionals where appropriate.